eobrain/funcgo/README.md

         => 3
 ```
-Here we define a function `foo` and then call it.
+Here we define a function `add` and then call it.
 If you are a Go
 programmer this should look familiar.
 However you might notice that
 the types are missing and that there is no `return` statement.